tbrown/adventures/stories/1922-01-01-blacky-the-crow.md

 to taste a hen's egg, and now is my chance.
 I don't like having to go inside that henhouse, even though it is barely inside the door.
 I'm suspicious of doors.
 They have a way of closing most unexpectedly.
-I might see if I cannot get Unc' Billy Possum to bring one of those eggs out for me.
-But that plan won't do, come to think of it, because I can't trust Unc' Billy.
+I might see if I cannot get Uncle Billy Possum to bring one of those eggs out for me.
+But that plan won't do, come to think of it, because I can't trust Uncle Billy.
 The old sinner is too fond of eggs himself.
 I would be willing to divide with him, but he would be sure to eat his first, and I fear that it would taste so good that he would eat the other.
 No. I've got to get one of those eggs myself.
 It is the only way I can be sure of